munrocket/double.js/README.md

 ```
 Further API details you can find in [wiki](https://github.com/munrocket/double.js/wiki) page and check it in [sandbox](https://runkit.com/munrocket/double-js-example).
 Be careful when initializing a new floats, for example `new Double(0.1)` is ok for integer numbers, but you should use `new Double('0.1')` to get correct results for fractional numburs.
 All double-double arithmetic functions are accurate and tested, say me if you find something strange.

+### Webassembly version
 To get speed improvement with wasm, you need to write your entire algorithm with it, because Js<->Wasm interop is too heavy.
 For example I got x3 boost in Chrome, x3.5 in Safari and x7 in Firefox for mandelbrot set algo, but with hardcoded global variables.

-### Want more functions / more precision?
-If you want more functions (trigonometric for example) open an issue.
-For more precision with fast performance consider this [library](https://github.com/munrocket/jampary).
+### WebGL/WebGPU versions
+Just copy/paste the code with MIT copyright.
 ### Special thanks
 To [Jeffrey Sarnoff](https://github.com/JeffreySarnoff) for help me with books and algorithms.
 [Sergey Yanovich](https://github.com/yanovich) for fixing issues with toExponential().
 To [Max Graey](https://github.com/MaxGraey) for AssemblyScript remarks.
 To [Yaffle](https://github.com/Yaffle) for fixing benchmark.

+### Want more functions?
+If you want more functions (trigonometric for example) open an issue.

 ### References
 1. J.-M. Muller, etc. *Tight and rigourous error bounds for basic building blocks of double-word arithmetic.*, 2017. [[PDF](https://hal.archives-ouvertes.fr/hal-01351529v3/document)]